chauhanssaksham/MusicPlayerApp/README.txt

             --->Creat schema === DONE
             --->Populate the Database === DONE
             --->Implement getting the songs from the database == DONE
-            ------------>Implement the creation of these songs using EJS views and song.id instead of songId
+            ------------>Implement the creation of these songs using song._id instead of songId or indexID
             ------------>Implement sending songsArr as a function or middleware == DONE

     2. Create an "Artists" and "Albums" route